All Burma Federation of Student Unions: History

+Internal split

-Kyaw Ko Ko, along with other senior student leaders such as Min Thway Thit and Phyo Phyo Aung, retired from the ABFSU, passing leadership responsibilities to a new generation of student activists.
-At the pre-student body conference held in Hpa-An in 2016, Thant Nyi Nyi Win was elected as chair of the ABFSU, while Wai Yan Phyo Moe was elected vice-chair.
+Kyaw Ko Ko, along with other senior student leaders such as Min Thway Thit and Phyo Phyo Aung, split from the ABFSU and remained leaders of the ABSFU (Old).
+A new generation of student activists founded a new ABSFU.
+At the pre-student body conference held in Hpa-An in 2016, Thant Nyi Nyi Win was elected chair of the ABFSU (New), while Wai Yan Phyo Moe was elected vice-chair.

 On 20 July 2019, members of the ABFSU staged a protest at Yangon University during a visit by State Counsellor Aung San Suu Kyi.
 The demonstrators presented four key demands: addressing frequent incidents of sexual harassment against female students, easing restrictive dormitory regulations, releasing students who had been arrested for participating in the recent "Seven July" march, and securing the release of Too Wai Yan, a ninth-grade student from Aung Thabyae village in Mandalay Region.

-In the aftermath of the 2021 Myanmar coup d'état, the ABFSU has been highly active in anti-junta movements.
-From 2021 to 2024, over 60 members including vice-chair Wai Yan Phyo Moe, have been arrested, and 16 have died.
+In the aftermath of the 2021 Myanmar coup d'état, the ABFSU has been active in anti-junta movements.
+From 2021 to 2024, over 60 members, including vice-chair Wai Yan Phyo Moe, have been arrested, and 16 have died.
 In March 2024, the ABFSU held its 8th Congress, at which it expanded its Central Organizing Committee to include 21 members.
 The ABFSU staged protests and hung political banners in various locations.
 Some members joined anti-junta armed forces operating in the jungle, while others continued their political activism in exile, including in countries such as Thailand.

-ABFSU's prominent leaders

-Many of those associated with ABFSU over the years have been hugely influential in Burma's ongoing political struggles.
-However, their links to ABFSU made them increasingly ‘marked men’.
-Always the target of the military government, the leaders of the ABFSU are regularly imprisoned where they are beaten, tortured and denied medical treatment.
-Such human rights violations are s widespread in Burma today but, significantly, they appear not to have had the desired effect of permanently silencing or disbanding ABFSU or given Myanmar's Saffron Revolution, quelling the wider calls for democratic change.

-Some of the notable individuals associated with ABSFU over the years are:
+On 15 June 2025, the ABFSU (New) publicly condemned the Civil Service Law enacted by the Committee Representing Pyidaungsu Hluttaw (CRPH), arguing that it was unacceptable both legally and politically.

+On 6 January 2026, the ABFSU (New) and several civil society organizations issued a joint statement strongly condemning the U.S. military action against Venezuelan President Nicolás Maduro.
+The statement denounced the U.S. operation as a violation of international norms and characterized it as imperialist or fascist aggression, expressing solidarity with people globally who resist such actions.

+Criticism